MTG/tape/README.md

                                                                 viterbi=False, batch_size=128)
 ```

-For real-world performance on the violin--piano recordings from YouTube, please visit the colab demo, where you can directly sonify the violin pitch track from any YouTube video link.
+For real-world use examples on violin--piano recordings from YouTube, please visit the colab demo.
+You can also use your own YouTube links to directly sonify the violin pitch track from any recording.